anonyash/KharchaTrack/README.md

 - **Database Reset**
   KharchaTrack uses SQLite.
+  (you can download a DB browser with UI to view the database)

   To reset your data, just delete the `mydb.db` file located in the `/db` folder.
   The database will be recreated automatically with the basic structure on next server start.